 - And/or they connect or buffer other sites of value.

 Qualifying KNEs are recorded in our ever-expanding Inventory of Key Native Ecosystems, which has baseline information about each site, used to prioritise support offered to the landowner.

 Since 2009, there has been a substantial increase in the number of KNEs identified in the region, a process that is ongoing as more landowners become part of the programme.

 Our GIS program, LocalMaps, has a Biodiversity Map that shows KNEs.
 When the map opens, zoom into your area of interest.
 KNEs are shown in yelllow - click on one and a pop-up box will appear with the name of the KNE and its ownership status.

 Protecting the region’s KNEs primarily involves working with landowners to prepare and implement Biodiversity Plans.

 Biodiversity Plans usually include recommendations for fencing and planting and pest plant and animal control.
 Typically, sites that are covered by a Biodiversity Plan also have formal protection such as a QEII covenant.

 Farmers and other owners interested in identifying and protecting a potential KNE on their property may be eligible for Council assistance with measures that protect and enhance ecological values associated with the site.

-As of July 2017, we had 240 remnant native habitats in the KNE programme.
-Of these, 193 were either wholly or partly on private land.
+As of July 2018, we had 265 remnant native habitats in the KNE programme.

 Interested in protecting a native habitat on your property?